How to Sew Bias Tape. The best 3 methods out there.

 If you want to have a neat, beautiful finish, this is the technique you want to use.

-Use this method when you want the outer side of the bias tape to look as if it doesn’t have any exposed seams.
+Use this method when you want the outer side of the bias tape to appear without exposed seams.

 Well, really, on anything that you want to make nicer.